Bowtie7114/pthon_adventure/README.md

     Used as the hosting platform, allowing Users to activate the program in their web browser.

 ## Testing

+- Upon testing the ability to create a save file for the User, I discovered that the file saved to the directory when not given a path to follow.
+This was set to the Downloads folder for the User, however I then learned that this would not work as the IDE and Heroku host both utilise a web browser, which did not give access to the User's files.
+As such, the
+Save File system was removed for a Dictionary for the Inventory system and a Code-based Save System; the User is given a code based on the room they were last in and the items they had at that time which, when given at the continue_game function, loads the appropriate room/dictionary values.

 ### Bugs

 - When selecting a path on the main_menu() function, the test print ran as expected and then the User was prompted to enter an input value again, initiating an infinite loop.